site15/my-dashboard/DEVELOPMENT_PATTERNS.md

 - Use loading states for asynchronous operations
 - Implement proper error feedback with alerts/toasts
 - Follow platform-specific design guidelines
+- Implement themed components that adapt to light/dark modes
+- Use consistent color palettes across the application

 ### Data Synchronization Pattern
 - Use TRPC for client-server communication